polyfy/polylith/readme.md

     This table lists all bricks and in which environments and profiles they are added to.

     The 'interface' column shows what interface the component has.
-The name is the first namespace after the component name, e.g.: com.my.company.user.interface.
+The name is the first namespace after the component name, e.g.: com.my.company.user.interface

     The 'brick' column shows the name of the brick.
 In green if a component or blue if a base.
 Each component lives in a directory under the 'components' directory and each base lives under the 'bases' directory.
 If any file for a brick has changed since the last stable point in time, it will be marked with an asterisk, * (user in this example).

     The changed files can be listed by executing 'poly diff'.

     The next cl column is the command-line environment that lives under the 'environments' directory.
 Each line in this column says whether a brick is included in the environment or not.
     The flags mean:
-      x--  The environment contains a path to the 'src' directory, e.g. 'components/user/src'.
+      x--  The environment contains a path to the 'src' directory, e.g.
+           'components/user/src'.
-      -x-  The environment contains a path to the 'test' directory, e.g. 'components/user/test'.
+      -x-  The environment contains a path to the 'test' directory, e.g.
+           'components/user/test'.
       --x  The brick is marked to be executed from this environment.

-    If :r or :resources is also passed in: x---  The environment contains a path to the 'src' directory, e.g. 'components/user/src'.
+    If :r or :resources is also passed in: x---  The environment contains a path to the 'src' directory, e.g.
+            'components/user/src'.
       -x--  The environment contains a path to the 'resources' directory, e.g.
             'components/user/resources'.
       --x-  The environment contains a path to the 'test' directory, e.g.
-            'components/user/test'.
+            'components/user/test'
-      ---x  The brick is marked to be executed from this environment.
+.      ---x  The brick is marked to be executed from this environment.

     The next group of columns, dev admin, is the development environment with its profiles.
 If passing in a plus with 'poly info +' then it will also show the default profile.
 The flags for the dev environment works the same as for cl.

     The flags for the admin profile means: x-  The profile contains a path to the 'src' directory, e.g.
           'components/user/src'.
       -x  The profile contains a path to the 'test' directory, e.g.
-          'components/user/test'.
+          'components/user/test'

     If :r or :resources is also passed in: x--  The profile contains a path to the 'src' directory, e.g.
            'components/user/src'.
       -x-  The profile contains a path to the 'resources' directory, e.g.
            'components/user/resources'.
       --x  The profile contains a path to the 'test' directory, e.g.
            'components/user/test'.

   It's not enough that a path has been added to an environment to show an 'x',